 Here’s what I saw happening this past week:

-- Trust is important.
-Not just in the world of WordPress, with for instance plugins, but also with WordPress Core, the software.
+with for instance plugins , but also with WordPress Core, the software.
 Kaspars Dambis wrote about package signatures and how they can ensure that the code you’re running is signed by the vendors you trust.
-Learn which two fundamental items this involves.
+Learn which two fundamental items this involves .

-- In December, I highlighted Felix Arntz‘ AI Services as a Within WordPress Highlight.
+AI Service s as a Within WordPress Highlight.
 That plugin is now available as version 0.4.0, including a new major feature: The AI Playground.
 It allows you to explore the available AI services and their capabilities through a dedicated UI.

 - Robert DeVore has released another plugin for WooCommerce last week.
-This one’s all about how to make sure Woo’s tracking is fully turned off.
+This one’s all about

-- Mentioning Robert only once is impossible this time of the year, so here’s the second mention: Control how AI crawlers interact with your WordPress site.
+Control how AI crawlers interact with your WordPress site .
 Block 75+ known AI bots with a simple plugin that integrates right into your dashboard.

 🛒 WooCommerce News

 - WooCommerce is planning to introduce fulfillments into WooCommerce core, and they want to know how it can best serve you.
-Check out the article on the Woo development site for designs and other details.
+Check out the

-- Order DataStore Caching is coming to WooCommerce.
+Order DataStore Caching is coming to WooCommerce .
 This experimental feature moves raw order data caching to the HPOS layer for improved performance.

 Now, this is what I love seeing developed inside of Woo.
 HPOS all the things, if you ask me.

 - Here’s another one for all of you that build and develop on top of WooCommerce.
-The upcoming WooCommerce 9.6 version introduces changes to the default behavior of “Coming Soon” mode for new installations.
+The upcoming WooCommerce 9.6 version

-- WooCommerce 9.6 also introduces a filter to modify cart item images in Cart and Checkout Blocks via the Store API response.
+introduces a filter to modify cart item images in Cart and Checkout Blocks via the Store API response.
 Allowing for a lot more flexibility on how a Cart looks.

-- Last one Woo: WooCommerce 9.6 changes how checkout field visibility settings are saved.
+WooCommerce 9.6 changes how checkout field visibility settings are saved .
 They’ll now apply globally instead of to individual checkout block instances.

 🚀 Performance & Security

 - We often think an unused plugin can do no harm.
 But you’d be wrong to think that, {{ subscriber.first_name | strip | default: “my friend” }}.
-Learn why you should remove unused WordPress plugins.
+Learn

-- Tsvetan Stoychev shares that Web Performance Optimization (WPO) is now taught at Salzburg University, where he’ll lecture on Real User Monitoring (RUM).
+Web Performance Optimization (WPO) is now taught at Salzburg University , where he’ll lecture on Real User Monitoring (RUM).

-- Speculative loading, or navigation speculation, is the concept of predicting (speculating about) which page a user might visit next and doing some or all of the work to load that page before they visit it.
-Learn more about Speculative loading and the Speculation Rules API by Quynh-Chi Nguyen.
+Speculative loading , or navigation speculation, is the concept of predicting (speculating about) which page a user might visit next and doing some or all of the work to load that page before they visit it.
+Learn more about Speculative loading and the Speculation Rules API by Quynh-Chi Nguyen .

 🔆 Within WordPress Highlight